trankov/pytermcss/readme.md

 ### Using Python functions

-Yes, you can use functions in your styles declarations.
+Yes, as was promised, you can use functions in your styles declarations.
 It can be both built-in and your own.

-To assing a function use the `apply` method.
+To assing a function use `apply` method.

 ```python
 import css